-Using your code from question 1 and from class, modify x.png to have two diagonals in blue-green and all the rest of the pixels be colored orange.
+Using your code from question 1 and from class, modify x.png to have two diagonals in purple and all the rest of the pixels be colored blue-green.

-Write code to make the right half of flowers.jpg grayscale.
+Write code to make the left half of flowers.jpg grayscale.
 Hint: you can use

 image.getHeight() to find the dimensions of the image in pixels.